Domestic violence consists of one or more offenses inflicted upon an individual protected by the Domestic Violence Act.

 Domestic violence is a unique area of family law, in which you may be required to defend yourself against accusations with very limited time to prepare.
 If a TRO has been issued against you, an FRO hearing must be held in Superior Court within 10 days of the issuance of the TRO.
 It is vital to obtain experienced representation for such a hearing.
 Without proper preparation and representation, you subject yourself to a greater risk of the severe and permanent restrictions of an FRO.

-For experienced assistance with domestic violence issues, contact your New Jersey domestic violence attorneys for an initial consultation.
+For experienced assistance with domestic violence issues, contact your New Jersey domestic violence lawyer for an initial consultation.
 The Mark Law Firm provides legal services to all of Ocean and Monmouth Counties in central New Jersey and to Somerset, Essex, Hunterdon, Union, and Middlesex Counties.